Dalvin Cook Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 - Cook did not record a rush attempt in last week's game versus the Rams.

-- During his last three games, Cook has rushed for 294 yards on 55 carries (98.0 ypg), with two touchdowns.
+- During his last three games, Cook has rushed for 294 yards (98.0 per game) on 55 carries with two touchdowns.

 Cook's Minnesota Teammates